rikie457/MadnessPool/doc/library-documentation.md

 - Sensibly organize your game logic into independent Entity instances.
 - Handle touch events.

+If you're creating a game that does not use fluent canvas animation, you're probably better of *not* starting out with this library.
+This may be the case when your game:
+- only changes state as an immediate response to user touches, or
+- doesn't use the canvas but only (or mostly) uses native Android Views like `TextView`, `ImageView` and `CheckBox`.

 ### Overview

 The state of a game is represented by a `GameModel` object, that contains a list of objects extending `Entity`.
 Each `Entity` represents a visible entity or actor in the game.
-It can handle events like a time tick passing or user input.
-Also, it can output a visual representation of itself to a `GameView`
+The `GameModel` is meant to be subclassed, to specify specifics for your game.

 A `GameView` is an Android custom view.
-It collaborates with `GameModel` (and its `Entity`s) to render the graphical representation of the game state. `GameView`s offer methods for easily drawing scaled, rotated and semi-transparent bitmaps, and makes it easy to work in a resolution independent way.
+It collaborates with `GameModel` (and its `Entity`s) to render the graphical representation of the game state. `GameView`s offer methods for easily drawing scaled, rotated and semi-transparent bitmaps, and make it easy to work in a resolution independent way.

-It's also possible to manually reflect the `GameModel` state through regular Android Views (such as `TextView`s and `CheckBox`es).
-If you're planning to do this exclusively (and thus not use the `GameView`) this library probably won't be of much use.

 ### Class diagram